 To the East of Surprise and Glacier Lakes in the Alpine Lakes Wilderness stands a high ridge of exposed granite featuring sharp gendarmes that have become renowned climbs in the area.
 One of the famous fins of rock is Slippery Slab Tower, which is just south of Trap Pass, the low point of this ridge reached by Trail #1060A.
 South of Slippery Slab is Nimbus, whose name is quite fitting since it sits next to Thunder Mountain and Thor Mountain.

 Nimbus peak is a fun, easy little scramble, unless you want to summit the very tippy-top.
 The summit is actually a large 15x30' boulder that involves a short Class 5 move with much exposure.
 Most people are content to stop just a few feet short of that and come home alive.
 According to latest reports, some have built little stone stairways to make the final move more palatable.
 Even so, it still would be an exposed Class 4 move.

-Located just North of the Thunder mountain lakes area, Nimbus lies about 1 miles South of Trap Pass, and perhaps 1/3 miles South of Slippery Slab.
-The views are great from the top!
+Located just North of the Thunder mountain lakes area, Nimbus lies about 1 miles south of Trap Pass, and perhaps 1/3 miles south of Slippery Slab Tower.
 Most folks hit this peak when headed over to Thunder mountain and Thor.